October 6, 2016

 Doctors and Medicare Advantage

-It's good if you're wondering 'Does my doctor accept Medicare Advantage?'
-Making sure that the healthcare providers that you frequent accept your Medicare Advantage plan is an important way to keep your medical costs down.
-The type of Medicare Advantage plan (e.g. HMO), and any provider network associated with the plan, determines if and how your doctor accepts Medicare Advantage.
+It’s good if you’re wondering ‘Does my doctor accept my Medicare Advantage plan?’
+Making sure that the health-care providers whom you frequent accept your Medicare Advantage plan is an important way to keep your medical out-of-pocket costs down.
+The type of Medicare Advantage plan, whether it’s a Health Maintenance Organization (HMO) plan or a Preferred Provider Organization (PPO) plan, may determine if and how your doctor accepts Medicare Advantage.

 Medicare Advantage Coverage

-In non-emergency and non-urgent situations it is important that you go to a doctor (or healthcare facility or other healthcare service provider) that belongs to your plan or accepts your plan even if the plan does not have a provider network.
-Depending on the particular Medicare Advantage plan you have (but especially with HMO and PPO plans), going to a healthcare provider that does not belong to your plan could mean that your services are not covered and, consequently, increase your out-of-pocket costs.
+In non-emergency and non-urgent situations, it is important that you go to a doctor (or health-care facility or other health-care service provider) that belongs to your plan or accepts your plan even if the plan does not have a provider network.
+Depending on the particular Medicare Advantage plan you have (but especially with HMO plans), going to a health-care provider that does not belong to your plan could mean that your services are not covered and, consequently, increase your out-of-pocket costs.
 Additionally, certain plans may require you to get a referral to see a specialist in order to avoid higher costs.
-Always check with your plan before seeing a new healthcare provider.
+Always check with your plan before seeing a new health-care provider.

 Types of Medicare Advantage Plans

-- HMO Plans: Members of HMO plans choose a primary care physician (PCP) within a network of providers.
-The PCP will refer you to HMO specialists as needed.
+- Health Maintenance Organization (HMO) Plans: Members of HMO plans usually choose a primary care physician within a network of providers, who will refer you to specialists as needed.

-- PFFS Plans: A Private Fee-For-Service plan has no PCP and no network of doctors.
-You can use any Medicare-approved doctor, but payment terms for each service can change between visits.
+- Private Fee-For-Service (PFFS) Plans: A Private Fee-For-Service plan generally doesn’t require a primary physician and/or a network of doctors.
+You can usually use any Medicare-approved doctor, but payment terms for each service can change between visits.

 Does your doctor accept Medicare assignment for medical services and procedures?
-He/she doesn't have to.
-Doctors have three options when it comes to assignment.
+He/she doesn’t have to.
+Doctors have three options when it comes to Medicare assignment:

-- Participating: If a doctor is participating in assignment he or she has agreed to accept the Medicare-allowed amount as full payment for the services rendered.
+- Participating: If a doctor is participating in Medicare assignment, he or she has agreed to accept the Medicare-allowed amount as full payment for the services rendered.
 Normal Medicare deductibles and/or co-payments still apply for the Medicare beneficiary.

-- Opt Out: These doctors are not enrolled in Medicare at all and can charge self-determined costs for services.
-They are not allowed to bill Medicare for any services, and if you see a doctor who has opted out of Medicare, you will pay the entire bill.
+- Opt Out: These doctors have chosen not to provide services to anyone through Medicare and can charge self-determined costs for services.
+They are not allowed to bill Medicare for any services, and if you see a doctor who has opted out of Medicare, you will likely need to pay the entire bill.

 Additional Medicare Advantage Coverage

-While Original Medicare does not cover routine vision, hearing, or dental, you may ask your Medicare Advantage plan if it covers any of these services.
-There are many Medicare Advantage plans across the nation that do offer extra coverage in one or more of these areas.
+While Original Medicare (Part A and Part B) does not cover routine vision, hearing, or dental, you may ask your Medicare Advantage plan if it covers any of these services.
+There are many Medicare Advantage plans across the nation that may offer additional coverage (Medicare Advantage is an alternative way to receive your Original Medicare benefits, except for hospice care, which is still covered by Part A).
+Please note that you’ll still need to pay your Medicare Part B premium, along with any premium the Medicare Advantage plan requires, along with any copayments, coinsurance, and deductibles.